RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 REDHAWK_DEV: updated process group
 ```

-The AdminService reloaded its configuration files and then started the new process for `Wave2` in the `REDHAWK_DEV` domain.
-To verify that the `Wave2` waveform configuration was added and started, enter the following command:
+To verify the `REDHAWK_DEV:Wave2` configuration was added and started, enter the following command:

 ```sh
 rhadmin status
 ```